 - medical products

-- independent consultancies in the UK and abroad
+- independent design consultancies in the UK and abroad

-- a three year research project to investigate how co-design and wearable technologies can improve the mobility and wellbeing of older people in care homes
+- Investigate how co-design and wearable technologies can improve the mobility and wellbeing of residents in care homes.

 The course topics and skills taught are extremely relevant and in many ways ahead of the general industry practice and understanding.
 Even 3 years into my career I still find myself quoting MSc Product Design projects, briefs and techniques learned in reference to current commercial projects.